Matarwy/TradingPlanet-Swap/.github/ISSUE_TEMPLATE/bug-template.md

 - [ ] not latest (please try to upgrade first)
 - [ ] not sure

-## Does this affect atomic swap flow?
+## Does this affect P2P swap flow?

 - [ ] yes
 - [ ] no